openvinotoolkit/openvino/docs/IE_DG/protecting_model_guide.md

 Use `InferenceEngine::Core::ReadNetwork()` to set model representations and weights respectively.

-There are no possibility now to read external weights from memory for ONNX models.
+Currently there are no possibility to read external weights from memory for ONNX models.
 Function `ReadNetwork(const std::string& model, const Blob::CPtr& weights)`
 should be called with `weights` equal `nullptr` in such a case.